Emile Boulpaep

 Emile Louis Boulpaep (born 15 September 1938) is a Belgian physiologist and since 1977 President of the Belgian American Educational Foundation.
 He is a member of the board of the Francqui Foundation.

 Education

 He studied medicine at the Katholieke Universiteit Leuven (Leuven, Belgium), where he received a medical degree in 1962.
 In 1987 he obtained an honorary M.A. from Yale University in New Haven, Connecticut.

 Career

 Emile Boulpaep is Professor and Director of Medical & Graduate Studies in Cellular & Molecular Physiology at Yale University.
 His research focuses on kidney tubule cells and cellular physiology.

 In collaboration with Walter Boron, Boulpaep has written and published a textbook on medical physiology.

+In 2020, he received the gold medal of the Royal Flemish Academy of Belgium for Science and the Arts for his work as the President of the Belgian American Educational Foundation.